Chintan99/eazeml/Readme.md

 ez.quick_ml(dataframe,'target_column','flag')
 or
 report,model = ez.quick_ml(dataframe,'target_column','flag')
+or
+report,model = ez.quick_ml(dataframe,'target_column','flag',3)
+# performs RFE and selects only 'n' number of column for prediction
 ```
 ### quick_pred()
 quick_pred method takes cleaned data and prediction flag('r','c') and does prediction using several different algorithms and gives output score for each algorithm in tabular format.